Triangulated categories of mixed motives: Constructible Beilinson motives

+The main motivation to introduce the notion of constructibility is Grothendieck duality.
+We obtain this duality from the theoretical result on motivic triangulated categories, more precisely Corollary \ref{cor:localduality2}: \begin{thm} Let $B$ be an excellent scheme such that $\dim(B) \leq 2$ and $S$ be a regular separated $B$-scheme of finite type.

-\begin{cor} Under the assumptions of \ref{deflocaldualityfunctors}, we have the following properties. \begin{itemize} \item[(a)] For any separated $S$-scheme of finite type $X$, the functor $D_X$ preserves $\tau$-constructible objects. \item[(b)] For any separated $S$-scheme of finite type $X$, the natural map
+Then for any separated morphism $f:X \rightarrow S$ of finite type, the premotive $f^!(\un_S)$ is a dualizing object of $\DMBc(X)$.
+In fact, if we put $D_X(M):=\uHom_X(M,f^!(\un_S))$ for any constructible Beilinson motives $M$, the following properties hold: \begin{itemize} \item[(a)] For any separated $S$-scheme of finite type $X$, the functor $D_X$ preserves constructible objects. \item[(b)] For any separated $S$-scheme of finite type $X$, the natural map

-is an isomorphism for any $\tau$-constructible object $M$ in $\ho(\M)(X)$. \item[(c)] For any separated $S$-scheme of finite type $X$, and for any objects $M$ and $N$ in $\ho(\M)(X)$, if $N$ is $\tau$-constructible, then we have a canonical isomorphism
+is an isomorphism for any constructible Beilinson motive $M$. \item[(c)] For any separated $S$-scheme of finite type $X$, and for any Beilinson motive $M$ and $N$ over $X$, if $N$ is constructible then we have a canonical isomorphism

 \item[(d)] For any morphism between separated $S$-schemes of finite type $f:Y\To X$, we have natural isomorphisms